Welcome to today's edition of the Rush 24-7 podcast.

 Hold on.

-There's no agreement any of this yet.
+There's no agreement on this yet.

 Hold on.

-Rubio released an Easter morning statement calling reports of a gang of eight reform agreement premature.
+Rubio released an Easter morning statement calling reports of a Gang of Eight reform agreement premature.

-The day before that's when Rubio sent a letter to Leahy because the gang of eight was moving at warp speed to get this.
+The day before, that's when Rubio sent a letter to Leahy because the Gang of Eight was moving at warp speed to get this.

 Folks, if they could get this done this week, they could.

-Rubio is thinking, I happen to know this, Rubio thinks it's going to take that much time, if not more, to have all the testimony before all the committees and subcommittees to make sure that every senator has his questions or her questions answered.
+Rubio is thinking At the earliest this fall, Rubio is thinking, I happen to know this, Rubio thinks it's going to take that much time, if not more, to have all the testimony before all the committees and subcommittees to make sure that every senator has his questions or her questions answered.

-I asked him, I asked him specifically what was his time frame on this.
+I asked him, I asked him specifically, what was his timeframe on this?

 He said this fall at the soonest.

-The longer it goes, the greater opportunity for people to find out what the end game really is, and that's when opposition starts to really mount again.
+The longer it goes, the greater opportunity for people to find out what the end game really is.

-That 2007, this was beat back big.
+One of the things that's frustrating to me, that 2007, this was beat back big.

-But we had a mad dash for amnesty back in 2007, and you in this audience and all over the country let them in Washington know you didn't want any part of it, and you shut it down.
+But we had a mad dash for amnesty back in 2007, and you in this audience and all over the country let them in Washington know you didn't want any part of it and you shut it down.

 You stopped it.